 It’s perfect for traveling and for events, making it the perfect guitar for the musician who is constantly on the road.
 I would highly recommend this 6-string guitar for those looking for a long-term guitar.

 The Taylor GS Mini is an affordable investment that will stay with you for the long haul.
-It’s durable, ages beautifully, while also delivering consistent sound quality.
+It’s durable, ages beautifully, while also delivering consistent sound.